emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

 With the development of IoT, big data, cloud computing and other new-generation information technology, IoT has widely used in various industries and application scenarios, and IoT as a whole shows the trend of device polymorphism, business diversification and application fragmentation.
-Especially in the IIoT scenario, the type of industrial device is various, design bus and protocols are complex and diverse, business applications are flexible, so how to smoothly implement the industrial equipment on the cloud is a problem to be solved.  **EMQ X series products provide the ability to decouple industrial equipment and applications, construct the data path from the edge to cloud, establish an intelligent, networked and lightweight digital product and service model, and integrate with 5G to support application innovation in the industrial industry.**
+Especially in the IIoT scenario, the type of industrial device is various, design bus and protocols are complex and diverse, business applications are flexible, so how to smoothly implement the industrial equipment on the cloud is a problem to be solved.  **EMQX series products provide the ability to decouple industrial equipment and applications, construct the data path from the edge to cloud, establish an intelligent, networked and lightweight digital product and service model, and integrate with 5G to support application innovation in the industrial industry.**